How to Implement Public Cloud For Your Disaster Recovery Solution

 Many companies have started using public cloud to host non-critical applications and for storage.
 Some have gone further, moving significant parts of more critical applications to the cloud.
+Implementing a disaster recovery plan is an important aspect of mainframe.
 In this article, I will first explain how we implement cloud solutions for our clients, then highlight the factors that determine the best disaster recovery solution for your business.
-So let's begin.

 Calance Cloud Implementation Process